Understanding the Indicator Lights on Your Virgin Media Hub 4 Router

 This means that the Hub is on.
 When you press the WPS button on the back of the Hub, the light ring will flash blue gently for 2 minutes.

 When the WPS connection is successful, the light ring will stay solid blue for 20 seconds.
-If the light ring flashes rapidly, it indicates that the WPS connection was unsuccessful and you should try again.
+If the golden ring flashes rapidly, it indicates that the WPS connection was unsuccessful and you should try again.

 This means that the Virgin Media Hub 4 is on.
 It is booting up and should be ready in 5 minutes.